knadh/koanf/README.md

 **koanf** (pronounced _conf_; a play on the Japanese _Koan_) is a library for reading configuration from different sources in different formats in Go applications.
 It is a cleaner, lighter [alternative to spf13/viper](#alternative-to-viper) with better abstractions and extensibility and fewer dependencies.

-koanf comes with built in support for reading configuration from files, command line flags, and environment variables, and can parse JSON, YAML, TOML, and Hasicorp HCL.
+koanf comes with built in support for reading configuration from files, command line flags, and environment variables, and can parse JSON, YAML, TOML, and Hashicorp HCL.

 [![Build Status](https://travis-ci.com/knadh/koanf.svg?branch=master)](https://travis-ci.com/knadh/koanf)